Eye of the Devil

-Eye of the Devil, also known by its working title 13 or Thirteen, is a 1966 British mystery horror film directed by J. Lee Thompson and starring Deborah Kerr, David Niven, Donald Pleasence, Sharon Tate and David Hemmings.
-Based on the 1964 novel Day of the Arrow by Robin Estridge, the movie is set in rural France.
+Eye of the Devil, also known by its working title 13 or Thirteen, is a 1966 British mystery horror film directed by J. Lee Thompson and starring Deborah Kerr, David Niven, Donald Pleasence and Sharon Tate.
+Adapted from the 1964 novel Day of the Arrow by Philip Loraine, the movie is set in rural France.
 It was shot at the Château de Hautefort and in England.
+The film's plot concerns a family inheritance of an estate shrouded by a mysterious and highly ritualistic veil of secrets, and the investigation that follows in trying to uncover the meaning of these ominous peculiarities.

+The film was not a commercial success upon release but is considered by some to have obtained a cult status of sorts.